camodude009/2D-N-Body-Simulation/README.md

 	0: gradient turned off
 	1: gradient turned on

+step
+	makes one simulator step with the current stepsize

+rand <int n>
+	creates n number of planets with mass 1, random velocity vector with magnitude 1 and random x/y positions between -50 and +50

 6. Example file (Figure-8, 3-Body Choreography)
 --this is a comment and will be ignored realtime 1